This pizza shop added personalization to its messaging and experienced a 16% lift in conversion rates. Here’s how they did it.

 This simple tweak led to a 16% lift in conversion rates on pizza alone.
 Such is the power of connecting disconnected data – which is where CDP shines – and Casey’s is all-in on improving customer data management as part of its overall transformation journey.

 “No one jumps into a CDP,” said Sebastian.
 “This pilot was a good step forward in our shift to becoming more relevant to our guests.
-What we built with Customer 360 Audiences is a tool that enables marketers to import data sets, create audience segments, and do data discovery.
+What we built with Salesforce CDP is a tool that enables marketers to import data sets, create audience segments, and do data discovery.
 It just lets us move faster.”

 At Salesforce, we believe we’re only in the opening innings of the CDP game.
-As Kevin Mannion of Advertiser Perceptions told us recently, “We are most certainly in the top of the first [inning], perhaps the first batter.”
+As Kevin Mannion, president and chief strategy officer of business intelligence firm Advertiser Perceptions, told us recently, “We are most certainly in the top of the first [inning]; perhaps the first batter.”

 Marketing Cloud offers solutions for digital marketing, email marketing, social media marketing, customer journey mapping, marketing analytics, marketing automation, and B2B marketing to help you personalize customer communications across every digital touchpoint — from anywhere.